How to plan for the rise of Gen Z

 What you can do next

-Consider a custodian that invests in your success.
-If you're thinking about becoming an independent advisor, contact us to learn more about the benefits of a Schwab custodial relationship.
+• Consider a custodian that is invested in your success.
+If you're thinking about becoming an independent Registered Investment Advisor (RIA), contact us to learn more about the potential benefits of a custodial relationship with Schwab.

-4 Markets Insider, "Gen Z investors are taking more risks, picking up bad investing habits in the hunt to get rich quick, survey finds," 2021.
+7 "Gen Z investors are taking more risks, picking up bad investing habits in the hunt to get rich quick, survey finds," Markets Insider, 2021.